jigpu/linuxwacom-wiki-archive/wiki/Tablet_PC_Setup.md

 This page is for general tablet pc issues & tips as well as Brand and model specific issues & tips.

+The LWP project welcomes additions to its mediawiki so please join in if you have contributions.

+Be aware the Wacom drivers are rapidly evolving and some of this information may become dated.
+If so feel free to update and correct the mediawiki.

 Fujitsu tablet pc's
 -------------------